 To contact any of the Minnesota Youth Council representatives, please email firstname.lastname@example.org, with the name of the council member in the subject line.

 Congressional District 1

-Zamzam Abdullahi, Sophomore at Rochester STEM Academy
+Zamzam Abdullahi, Junior at Rochester STEM Academy

 “I joined the MYC because I saw that there needed to be a change in the education in the state of Minnesota, and if I just think someone else is going to do it, in the end nobody will.
 I can make a change in the world, but only if I step up to do it.
 There are many issues that I would like to solve while I’m in the Minnesota Youth Council, such as better education throughout Minnesota, making it easier to go to school for those who are struggling, and providing more extracurricular activities in schools.”